 The Puro JuniorJams Wireless are wireless on-ears for kids.
 Like many similarly designed headphones, they have a volume limiter that sets their max volume at 95dB to help protect the hearing of young listeners.
 They also come with a micro-USB daisy chain cable so that two children can listen to the same audio using different headphones.
 However, we couldn't get this feature to work with our test unit.
-If you're looking for more headphones, check out our recommendations for the best wireless on-ear headphones, the best on-ear headphones, and the best wireless Bluetooth headphones.
+If you're looking for more headphones, check out our recommendations for the best on-ear headphones, and the best wireless Bluetooth headphones.

 The JBL JR300BT Wireless and the Puro JuniorJams Wireless are similarly performing on-ear headphones for kids.
 However, some may prefer one over the other.
 The JBL are more comfortable, and they have a volume limiter set to 85dB, unlike the Puro, which are capped at 90dB.
 The JBL also have a better-balanced sound profile.
 However, the Puro have a better battery performance with an auto-off timer.
 They can also be used while charging or passively, and although they have limited compatibility with PC, PS4, and Xbox One, they can receive audio on these consoles when connected via an analog connection.